OpenData-tu/documentation/07-Database.md

 - scale-able in the range of petabyte in size
 - hundred of thousands of requests per minute
-- high availablility
+- high availability
 - partition tolerance
-- fast to handle timeseries
+- fast to handle time-series
 - fast to handle geolocation data
 - immediate consistency is NOT necessary

-As seen in the requirements, a hugh focus was on scalability.
-We had some secondary reqirements as well, which were mainly regarding our possibilities to handle the project.
+As seen in the requirements, a huge focus was on scaleability.
+We had some secondary requirements as well, which were mainly regarding our possibilities to handle the project.

 ### Secondary Requirements